 Is ultrasound safe?

 The effects of ultrasound are difficult if impossible to study, due to the many variables including age of the exposed fetus, different levels of exposure by different machines and different technicians, frequency of exposure, inherent genetic differences between fetuses, and a large variety of measurable outcomes.
-We can say, however, that so far there has been no well designed study to date linking ultrasound to adverse outcomes for mom or baby.
-As well, ultrasound has been used on millions of pregnant women for more than 30 years without any clear adverse effects.
+We can say, however, that so far there has been no well designed study to date linking ultrasound to adverse outcomes for the pregnant person or baby.
+As well, ultrasound has been used on millions of pregnant people for more than 30 years without any clear adverse effects.
 Recent literature may show a potential link between ultrasound exposure in pregnancy and subsequent left-handedness, especially in boys, but the significance of this, if any, is unknown.

 At the same time, because there have never been any long term, scientific studies on ultrasound, most experts agree that ultrasound exposure should be minimized and only be used during pregnancy for medical indications.

 Private ultrasound clinics offering 3-D images or videos have become very popular among expecting families.
-In 2004, the FDA (Food and Drug Administration in the USA) put out a caution discouraging women from obtaining “keepsake” ultrasounds during pregnancy.
+In 2004, the FDA (Food and Drug Administration in the USA) put out a caution discouraging people from obtaining “keepsake” ultrasounds during pregnancy.
 Their rationale for this cites studies that acknowledge ultrasound as a form of energy that can raise the temperature of tissue.
 While there is no evidence that this could harm a fetus, the FDA says that there is a potential that ultrasounds in pregnancy aren’t entirely innocuous.

 Is there an alternative to having an ultrasound in pregnancy?

-While it is considered the standard of care for women to be offered a detailed scan from 18-21 weeks in pregnancy, some debate exists about whether or not routine ultrasound is necessary in normal pregnancies.
+While it is considered the standard of care for pregnant people to be offered a detailed scan from 18-21 weeks in pregnancy, some debate exists about whether or not routine ultrasound is necessary in normal pregnancies.
 The main alternative to having a routine ultrasound is simply to not have one.
-Women choosing to decline a scan in pregnancy ideally are aware of the benefits and limitations of ultrasound, as well as potential information that could be gained solely via this method of prenatal screening.
+People choosing to decline a scan in pregnancy ideally are aware of the benefits and limitations of ultrasound, as well as potential information that could be gained solely via this method of prenatal screening.